 Dickerson’s formidable recruiting class was one of many stellar ones SMU coach Ron Meyer put together when he took over in 1976.
 SMU football was already a storied program: They’d produced four Hall-of-Famers and one national championship in 1935.

-Reporters at the time — including then-Dallas Morning News reporter Skip Bayless — even asked Meyer how in the world he convinced these high school football players to choose SMU over the giants like Texas, Texas A&M and Oklahoma.
+Reporters at the time — including then-Dallas Morning News reporter Skip Bayless — even asked Meyer how in the world he convinced these high school football players to choose SMU over the giants such as Texas, Texas A&M and Oklahoma.

 “You know, Skip, it’s just the damnedest thing with high school kids.
 You never know what they’re going to decide.”